weaveworks/ignite/README.md

 as the primary unit, but whole yet lightweight VMs that integrate with the container landscape.

 ## How to use

+Before starting, you might want to read about the dependencies and non-goals of Ignite in [docs/REQUIREMENTS.md](docs/REQUIREMENTS.md).

+**WARNING**: In it's `v0.X` series, Ignite is in _alpha_, which means that it might change in backwards-incompatible ways.

 [![asciicast](https://asciinema.org/a/252221.svg)](https://asciinema.org/a/252221)